modelscope/awesome-deep-reasoning/README.md

 * [rStar-Math](https://arxiv.org/abs/2501.04519) - Small LLMs Can Master Math Reasoning with Self-Evolved Deep Thinking
 * [MathScale](https://arxiv.org/abs/2403.02884) - Scaling Instruction Tuning for Mathematical Reasoning
 * [LLMS CAN PLAN ONLY IF WE TELL THEM](https://arxiv.org/pdf/2501.13545) - A new CoT method: AoT+
+* [SFT Memorizes, RL Generalizes](https://arxiv.org/pdf/2501.17161) - A research from DeepMind shows the effect of SFT and RL.
+* [Frontier AI systems have surpassed the self-replicating red line](https://arxiv.org/pdf/2412.12140) - A paper from Fudan university indicates that LLM has surpassed the self-replicating red line.

 ## Models